-16. The items and category totals provided in the spending plan correspond to the amounts and details provided in the submitted budget?
-5 The submitted budget line items contain all required details and calculations as appropriate.
-5 CERTIFICATIONS & FORMS The reviewer will allocate five points for each "Yes" response and zero points for each "No" r 18-21. esponse in Questions 18.
-Has the Lobbying, Debarment, and Drug Free Workplace Certification been correctly completed and submitted with the application?
+14. Does the budget include all tasks and activities described in the Scope of Work?
+5 15.
+Are all of the items listed in the budget allowable, reasonable, and necessary?
+5 16.
+Does each budget item narrative contain all of the required details (such as number of units, unit costs, number of hours, rate of pay, etc.)?
+5 17.
+Does each budget item narrative contain clear and accurate calculations?
+5 CERTIFICATIONS & FORMS The reviewer will allocate five points for each "Yes" response and zero points for each "No" response in Questions 18-21.
+18. Has the Lobbying, Debarment, and Drug Free Workplace Certification been correctly completed and submitted with the application?
 5 19.
 Has the Subrecipient Management Questionnaire been correctly completed and submitted with the applicable additional attachments?
 5 20.
 Has an active EEO Certification been completed and uploaded?
-5 Bonus Points: Has the Civil Rights Training for Grantees been completed and a training certificate been uploaded?
+5 21.
+Bonus Points : Has the Civil Rights Training for Grantees been completed by the designated grant manager?
+If yes, have certificates for both training modules been uploaded?
 5 TOTAL POINTS POSSIBLE 105